osteele/vscode-p5server/README.md

 * **Live reload**.
 The browser reloads the page, when any file in its directory is modified.
 * **JavaScript-only sketches**.
 Run a sketch that's just a JavaScript file (e.g.
-  `p5 serve sketch.js`).
+  `sketch.js`).
 You don't need to create an HTML wrapper.
 * **Automatic library includes**.
 If the server detects that a JavaScript-only sketch requires a [p5.js library](https://p5js.org/libraries/), it will automatically include it.
 (See